To pass this unit, please study the 18 vocabulary words below.

 UK

-A collection of bits normally sent through a network that contains data surrounded by error correction information.
+a collection of bits normally sent through a network that contains data surrounded by error correction information

 USA